-The LVCVA FY 14 (July 1, 2013 - June 30, 2014) budget forecasts the fourth consecutive year of room stability and growth.
-Room tax revenues for FY 2014 are budgeted at $213 million, which is comparable to FY 2007 levels.
-Key results fiscal year to date as compared to the same period last year (July 2013 - Dec 2013) indicate positive trends:
+The LVCVA FY 15 (July 1, 2014 - June 30, 2015) budget forecasts the fifth consecutive year of room tax stability and growth.
+Room tax revenues for FY 2014 are ahead of budget and FY 15 amounts are budgeted to grow to $223.5 million, which would be the highest room tax revenue in LVCVA history.
+Key fiscal results year to date as compared to the same period last year (July 2013 - April 2014) indicate positive trends:

 Recent reinvestment in the destination from resort partners and other local businesses also give cause for optimism.
 In July 2013, the LVCVA successfully negotiated a 5-year contract with our union.
 This gives consistency to one of the most significant cost components in our operating budget.

 With recent developments providing confidence in economic stability, the LVCVA has incrementally restored funding to expenditures and has been able to navigate toward longer-term plans to drive the destination forward.
 In order to maintain our position as the No.1 tradeshow destination, we are developing the Las Vegas Global Business District.
 This long-range transformational project is designed to launch Las Vegas decades ahead of competing destinations and further develop Las Vegas as an international business hub.

 As the tourism industry navigates through the economic recovery, the LVCVA will continue to assess its position with a commitment to remain flexible, responsive and timely to ensure resource allocations align with the objectives of the LVCVA to achieve sustainable growth for the destination.